|

 Overpayment recoveries is one of the hot topics concerning the operations of the Social Security Administration.
 See the update in the Expert's Corner to learn about this issue.
 My own research suggests that as many as 1 million people each year receive overpayment notices for the first time.
 These overpayments are most typically due to data processing mistakes within the SSA and so they can hit anybody.
 It is rare that the fault lies with the person who received the overpayment.
 On average it appears that the average first time overpayment notice that goes out seeks to recover $3,500.
 If you don't have that kind of cash available in an emergency fund, note that you can appeal an overpayment notice and doing so puts the matter on hold until it has been reviewed.
 This can buy you time if you find yourself in this situation.

 The appointment of Frank Bisignano to lead the Social Security Administration seems like a disaster if you see him only as a DOGE disciple.
 In my humble opinion he appears to be a cut above in terms of energy and competency as compared with the typical Trump appointee.
 His responses in the hearings seemed measured and far from the bull in a china shop that some see in him.
-I am not seeing any red flags that scream that this appointment would necessarily wreck the SSA, although anything is possible.
+(I don't consider the fact that he had to google the SSA position after it was offered to him to be a red flag, but I understand if you disagree.)

 Your My Social Security account is still the preferred way to get changes made to your account.
 If possible, try that first before calling in and/or setting up an appointment for a live visit.
 Here is a good recent YouTube video about creating a Login.gov account.